esciencecenter-digital-skills/medical-image-processing/episodes/simpleitk.md

 #### Meta-dictionaries

-SimpleITK can read (and write) images stored in a single file, or a set of files (e.g. DICOM series).
+SITK can read (and write) images stored in a single file, or a set of files (e.g. DICOM series).

 Images stored in the DICOM format have a meta-data dictionary associated with them, which is populated with the DICOM tags.
 When a DICOM series is read as a single image, the meta-data information is not available since DICOM tags are specific to each file.
 If you need the meta-data, you have three options: